hoangsonww/FRED-Data-Analysis/README.md

 _By David Nguyen, 04/08/2025_

 This repository contains a mockup full-stack application that fetches banking data from the FRED API, vectorizes it using Pinecone, and provides a chatbot interface for querying the data.
 The application is built with TypeScript and uses Express for the backend.
-The frontend is a simple React application that interacts with the backend API.
+The frontend is a simple MUI-Powered React application that interacts with the backend API in a more user-friendly manner.

 This project is divided into two main parts: